Julius Caesar's invasions of Britain: Preparation

-Crossing and landing
+Crossing

 Titus Labienus was left at Portus Itius to oversee regular food transports from there to the British beachhead.
 The military ships were joined by a flotilla of trading ships captained by Romans and provincials from across the empire, and local Gauls, hoping to cash in on the trading opportunities.
 It seems more likely that the figure Caesar quotes for the fleet (800 ships) include these traders and the troop-transports, rather than the troop-transports alone.

 The Roman fleet sailed from France in the evening so that the army could land in daylight.
-They hoped to use the wind to help cross the Channel but midnight the wind dropped and the channel tide carried them too far northeast and at sunrise they saw Britain in the distance on their left.
+They hoped to use the wind to help cross the Channel, but by midnight the wind dropped and the channel tide carried them too far northeast and at sunrise they saw Britain in the distance on their left.
 They managed to row and use the reversing tide to arrive at the place identified as the best landing-place the previous year.

+Landing

+Archaeology by the University of Leicester in 2010 and 2017, taken with Caesar's own description, indicates that the likely landing beach was at Ebbsfleet in Pegwell Bay where artefacts and massive earthworks dating from this period have been exposed.
+The defensive ditch enclosed an area of over 20 ha, now about 1 km from the sea due to siltation of the former Wantsum Channel, but in ancient times on a peninsula projecting into the channel.
+If Caesar had as large a fleet with him as has been suggested, then it is possible that the beaching of ships would have been spread out over a number of miles stretching from Walmer towards Pegwell Bay.

 The Britons had gathered to oppose the landing but as Caesar states, intimidated by the size of the fleet, withdrew 'and concealed themselves on the high ground' perhaps to give them time to gather their forces.
 Caesar landed and immediately went to find the Britons' army.